 Eight months after my internship at UMass, I found myself working full-time with Dr. Jonathan Grabowski, a fisheries ecologist out of Northeastern University.
 During this intern period, I was involved with a variety of projects, most notably a stable isotope analysis of mud crabs and oysters, a meta-analysis on the potential connection between biodiversity and fisheries catch, an oyster transplant experiment along the east coast of the United States and my own research dealing with the diets of striped bass.

-More recently, I found myself in Panama with the Three Seas Program once again.
+Post-undergrad, I traveled to Panama with the Three Seas Program once again.
 However, this time I was hired as a teaching assistant for two classes, Oceans and Coastal Processes and Coral Reef Ecology.

 Now, I am currently working towards my PhD under Dr. Grabowski at Northeastern University.
 My graduate work takes an interdisciplinary approach to examining the recreational and commercial Striped Bass fisheries in New England and their potential connections to other fisheries, like the American Lobster fishery in the Gulf of Maine.
 Components of this dissertation involve ecological surveys, laboratory work, and human-dimensions research to examine how the Striped Bass, embedded within a complex social-ecological system, interacts with the ecosystem, resource users, and governance system.